|

 DAY 5 - Visit to the Farellones area - Drive to the Pacific

 After three productive but tiring days in the Cajón del Maipo, we set off early to try and avoid the Santiago rush hour, as we needed to cross the eastern side of the city to the north-eastern corner.
 After Las Condes we began the climb through an attractive hilly area.
-We initially missed the turnoff to Farellones but thanks to that a little further on we got a great roadside view of Chilean Flicker clinging to the soil outside its nest.
+We initially missed the turnoff to Farellones but thanks to that a little further on we got a great roadside view of Chilean Flicker clinging to its nest placed at a road bank.
 See photos, all taken from inside the car.

-The following photos show the new bird species taken in the Farellones area.
+The following photos cover new bird species taken in the Farellones area.

 View of the valley of the Mapocho river, as we climb towards Farellones.
 Carpintero Pitío - Chilean Flicker - Colaptes pitius